m0n0x41d/ReviewReaper/README.md

 Configuration map allows you to set a maintenance windows in which ReviewReaper will delete watched namespaces.

+**IMPORTANT**: Please note that all times are counted as UTC.
+Make sure to adjust your settings accordingly.

 Depending on the configuration, other processes may run in this window.
-For example [deletion postpone](#PostoneNsDeletionByHelmDeploy).
+For example [PostoneNsDeletionByHelmDeploy](#PostoneNsDeletionByHelmDeploy).
 So it's actually a "ReviewReaper maintenance window" :)

 #### .NotBefore